Priscilla Adu BoahenSolicitor

-Asiyah is a paralegal based in our busy Criminal Defence department at our Nottingham office.
+Asiyah is a paralegal in our busy Criminal Defence department at our Nottingham office.

-Asiyah returned to the Bhatia Best after completing a placement year with the firm in 2015.
-Since then she completed her law degree and undertaken the Legal Practice Course at Nottingham Law School.
+Asiyah returned to Bhatia Best after completing a University Placement year with the firm in 2015.
+Since that time, Asiyah has completed her law degree and undertaken the Legal Practice Course at Nottingham Law School.

 Priscilla Adu Boahen